Make Cloud MCP Server

 }

-Replace <MAKE_ZONE> and <MCP_TOKEN> with your actual values.
+Replace `<MAKE_ZONE>` and `<MCP_TOKEN>` with your actual values.

-• MAKE_ZONE - The zone your organization is hosted in (e.g., eu2.make.com).
+* `MAKE_ZONE` - The zone your organization is hosted in (e.g., `eu2.make.com`).

-• MCP_TOKEN - You can generate your MCP token in your Make profile.
+* `MCP_TOKEN` - You can generate your MCP token in your Make profile.

-• ?maxToolNameLength=<length> — To ensure compatibility with the majority of AI systems, generated tool names are automatically cropped to a maximum of 56 characters.
-You can customize this behavior by specifying the maximum length of the generated tool name using this parameter.
-The allowed range is from 32 to 160 characters.
+* `?maxToolNameLength=<length>` - By default, generated tool names are cropped to a maximum of 56 characters to ensure compatibility with most AI systems.
+You can customize this behavior by specifying the maximum generated tool name length using this parameter.
+The allowed range is 32 to 160 characters.